blus-audio/sigmadsp/README.md

 The backend service is the core application, which
 - connects to the DSP via SPI,
 - exposes a TCP interface towards SigmaStudio,
-- and provides an [rpyc](https://pypi.org/project/rpyc/) remote procedure call (RPC) interface.
+- and provides a remote procedure call (RPC) interface, based on [grpc](https://grpc.io/).

 With the latter, a frontend can connect to the backend service and control it remotely.

 ## Frontend interface

-The frontend interface connects to the rpyc service of the backend, allowing the user to control settings via a command-line interface (CLI).
+The frontend interface connects to the RPC service of the backend, allowing the user to control settings via a command-line interface (CLI).

 ## Supported chipsets